smith-sj/portfolio/README.md

 ## <a id="sitemap"></a> Sitemap
 [[back to top]](#top)

 The sitemap for my portfolio is fairly straight forward; considering most of the content is contained on the homepage, the only other page required was a blog archive.
-A post navigator is included at the bottom of each blog post, in case the reader is enjoying my content and would like to keep reading; this makes for a smooth transition between blog posts, with no extra steps.
+A post navigator was included at the bottom of each blog post in case the reader is enjoying my content, and would like to continue reading; this makes for a smooth transition between blog posts, with no extra steps.

 I also included a **Recent Posts** section on the homepage, which acts as another entry point into the blog post loop.
-The home page also has a link to my resume download and external links to my professional social media accounts.
+The home page has a link to my resume download and external links to professional social media accounts.

 <img style="margin: 20px" height="auto" src="./docs/site-map.png">